SakthivelMadhu/vertx-crud-api/README.md

 # Vert.x CRUD API Project

-This project implements a simple CRUD API using Vert.x, PostgreSQL, and Maven.
+This project demonstrates a simple CRUD (Create, Read, Update, Delete) API implementation using Vert.x, a reactive toolkit for building reactive applications on the JVM.

 ## Project Structure
 ```bash